vincenzosantopietro/Image-denoising-using-CUFFT/README.md

 License
 ----

-GNUv3.0
+GNUv3.0 <br />
-If you use this software, please cite http://www.sciencedirect.com/science/article/pii/S1877050917317209
+If you use this software, please cite: http://www.sciencedirect.com/science/article/pii/S1877050917317209

 Credits
 -----